Expanded SNAP Eligibility for Students

 - A student is found to be an “eligible student” for SNAP if they have an expected family contribution (EFC) of $0 in the current academic year under federal student financial aid rules (determination under the Free Application for Federal Student Aid (FAFSA) that is used to calculate the amount of federal Pell Grants and other aid for a which a student qualifies).

 Students must provide proof to the SNAP office that they meet any of the above exemptions.
-More information about acceptable documentation will be shared as it becomes available.
+The following documents are acceptable:

 These student exemptions will remain in effect until 30 days after the COVID-19 federal public health emergency is lifted: